 What are the benefits?

-So once you have the foundations in place, you can recruit as many associates as you wish.
+So, once you have the foundations in place, you can recruit as many associates as you wish.
 You may even decide to have a pool of associates, as this will offer you a wider choice to select the right associate for the client.
 Your brand will get to a broader audience, allowing you to build a better presence in the marketplace.

 Additionally, you can be selective about the pieces of work you would like to be involved in personally.
 Thus allowing you to be strategic and work more on your business, or focus more on your key clients.
 Not to mention that it can also help with your work-life balance.
 You can claw back time for yourself to do other things, like a well overdue holiday, having a lunch break or working normal hours, rather than the 24hrs 7 days a week work-lifestyle.

-A Virtual Operations Manager can help
+A Virtual Operations Manager can help increase capacity

-You are probably reading this and thinking the benefits are really attractive, but how do I do all of this?
+You are probably reading this and thinking the benefits are attractive, but how do I do all of this?

 By engaging with a Virtual Operations Manager, this can all be managed by them whilst you keep doing what you do best.
-As an expert, we have felt the growing pains that many businesses experience and we can guide you based on our knowledge and experience.
+As experts, we have felt the growing pains that many businesses experience and we can guide you based on our knowledge and experience.
 Furthermore, we understand the pain-points that you are living day in day out.